-While the analysis presented above provides a reasonable accounting of sources of TP loading to Webster Lake, there are several limitations to the analysis:
+While the analysis presented above provides a reasonable accounting of sources of TP loading to Pearly Lake, there are several limitations to the analysis:

 - Precipitation varies among years and hence hydrologic loading will vary.
 This may greatly influence TP loads in any given year, given the importance of runoff to loading. - Spatial analysis has innate limitations related to the resolution and timeliness of the underlying data.
 In places, local knowledge was used to ensure the land use distribution in the ENSR-LRM model was reasonably accurate, but data layers were not 100% verified on the ground.
-In addition, land uses were aggregated into classes which were then assigned export coefficients; variability in export within classes was not evaluated or expressed. - TP export coefficients as well as runoff/baseflow exports were representative but also had limitations as they were not calculated for the study water body, but rather are regional estimates. - The TP loading estimate from septic systems was limited by the assumptions associated with this calculation described above in the "Septic Systems" subsection. - Water quality data for Webster Lake and its tributaries are limited, restricting calibration of the model.
+In addition, land uses were aggregated into classes which were then assigned export coefficients; variability in export within classes was not evaluated or expressed.

+- TP export coefficients as well as runoff/baseflow exports were representative but also had limitations as they were not calculated for the study water body, but rather are regional estimates. - The TP loading estimate from septic systems was limited by the assumptions associated with this calculation (described in section 3.2 above in the "Septic Systems" subsection) and the assumptions made about the proximity of the systems to the lake and their influence on the total loading. - In some cases, water quality data for Pearly Lake and its tributaries are limited, restricting calibration of the model (e.g., only two TP samples were available for the College Road Inlet). - The loading estimate for the waterfowl was limited by the assumptions made in section 3.2. - The loading estimate for the residual load from former FPU WWTP surface water discharge was limited by the assumptions made in section 3.2.